azkiflay/multimodal-nids/README.md

   ```bash
   docker compose up nidsensemble # on the new terminal tab
   ```
+ NIDSENSEMBLE has two ML subsystems, a flow-based susbsytem and a payload-based subsystem, which are trained using flow-based traffic features and the first 32 bytes of protocol payload, respectively.
 Separate ML models are trained for Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) of the UNSW-NB15 dataset.
-Note that TCP and UDP constitute almost 98% of total traffic flows in the dataset.
-The trained ML models and model evaluation results will be saved in the *results* subdirectory.
+Note that TCP and UDP constitute more than 97% of total traffic flows in the dataset.
+The trained ML models as well as the model evaluation results are saved in the *results* subdirectory.
 # Citation
 If you would like to use NIDSENSEMBLE in your work, please cite our paper which presents details of how NIDSENSEMBLE works and the obtained results:
 ```bash